BurstProject/burstcoin/README.md

 @Quibus DownloadCache

 @rico666
-* moved the wallet from Nxt to BRS/Burst namespace
+* moved the wallet from NRS/Nxt to BRS/Burst namespace
 * improvements and fixes to the documentation - revival of javadoc references
 * general code refactoring and styleguide unification (Google JAVA Styleguide)
 * removed obsolete/unused code - tens of thousands of LOCs
-* fixes and enhancements to the UI
+* fixes and enhancements to the UI, config streamlining also JS updates

 Other contributors